 Her grand-grandson Dulat ordered the famous architect Abdullah Sheri from Bukhara to build a mausoleum on her grave.
 The four wall mausoleum with small domes on the roof was finished in 1456.
 It was restored several times later.

 The mausoleum was removed at the beginning of the 20th century and a new mausoleum was built with six niches and a big dome on the main structure.
 It was restored in 1957 again.

-The people of South Kazakhstan decided to built a new mausoleum for her wise mother and patron in 1996 and removed the old mausoleum.
-The masonry was made of fine white stones delivered from the Mangystau area.
+The people of South Kazakhstan decided to built a new mausoleum in 1996 and removed the old mausoleum.
+The brickwork was made of fine white stones delivered from the Mangystau area.
 The height of the golden and white minarets are around 12 meters and a eight-cupola dome is on the roof of the building.

-When you walk around the Mausoleum you can have a wonderful view over the steppe and the Karatau Mountains in the far distance.
+During the walk around the Mausoleum it’s possible to see a wonderful view of Kazakh steppe and the Karatau Mountains in the far distance.

-After we had a look inside of the Mausoleum we relaxed and eat lunch in the beautiful park around the Domalak Ana Mausoleum.
-It was finished in 2000.
-The park has very much roses and big trees who gave us cold and fresh shade and protection of the hot sun of South Kazakhstan.
+After we had a look inside of the Mausoleum we relaxed and ate lunch in the beautiful park around the Domalak Ana Mausoleum.
+The park was finished in 2000.
+There are many beautiful and colorful roses and big trees.
+This park is a nice and calm place to enjoy the cold and fresh shade during the hot sunny days in South Kazakhstan.

 More informations about Domalak Ana: https://e-history.kz/en/publications/view/v_narode_ee_prozvali_domalak_ana__1361